Vicci Blog

 • Dry with a microfiber cloth (avoid tissues or clothing).

 This step prepares your glasses before trying eyeglasses scratch repair methods.
 If you’re still unsure about proper cleaning, check our guide on how to adjust to new eyeglasses, which includes safe care practices.
+A quick reminder: rinse first, then wipe, so you do not drag grit across the glasses lens.

 Try Baking Soda Paste for Minor Scratches

-• Mix two parts baking soda with one part water until a paste forms
+• Mix two parts baking soda with one part water until a paste forms.

-• Rinse thoroughly with water
+• Rinse thoroughly with water.

-• Dry with a clean cloth
+• Dry with a clean cloth.

 This method works best for shallow scratches.
 Deeper marks may remain visible.
+If you still see scratches on the glasses afterward, do not press harder.
+Move to the next option.

 Use Non-Gel Toothpaste to Clean Scratches Off Glasses

 Another popular method to clean scratches off glasses is with non-gel, non-abrasive toothpaste.
-This trick works best on superficial scratches and is safe for most lenses if done carefully.
+This trick works best on superficial scratches and is safe for most glasses lenses if done carefully.

-• Use non-gel, white toothpaste only
+• Use non-gel, white toothpaste only.

-• Apply a pea-sized amount on a soft cloth
+• Apply a pea-sized amount on a soft cloth.

-• Gently rub it in circular motions for about 10 seconds
+• Gently rub it in circular motions for about 10 seconds.

-• Rinse with lukewarm water
+• Rinse with lukewarm water.

-• Dry with a microfiber cloth and inspect
+• Dry with a microfiber cloth and inspect.

-• Repeat if needed
+• Repeat if needed.

-This simple home remedy is often recommended for those wondering how to remove scratches from prescription glasses with coating—just make sure the toothpaste doesn’t contain whitening agents or microbeads that could worsen the damage.
-For more on lens coatings, read our post on understanding what lens coatings do and why they matter.
+This simple home remedy is often recommended for those wondering how to remove scratches from prescription glasses with coating, just make sure the toothpaste doesn't contain whitening agents or microbeads that could worsen the damage.
+Some people ask if toothpaste can fix scratches completely.
+It may help fix scratches that are very minor, but it will not repair deeper marks.
+To keep things gentle, you can also use a cotton ball, and use a clean one each time.

 Try Banana Peel or Petroleum Jelly for Eyeglasses Scratch Repair

 Looking for easy household fixes?
-Removing scratches from glasses can also be done with surprising items like banana peel or petroleum jelly.
+Removing scratches from glasses can also be done with surprising items like a banana peel or petroleum jelly.

 • Banana Peel: Gently rub the inside of a ripe banana peel over the lens using small circular motions.
 Follow up by wiping the lens clean with a microfiber cloth.
 This natural method can help polish minor marks.